EthanLife41/Screw-Sorting/README.md

 # Screw Detection Prototype
-PraxiS II
+Praxis II Project - Screw Organizing for GTA Woodworks

 ## Overview

 Mid-fidelity Python prototype that detects when a screw enters a defined region in a camera feed, captures an image, and uses OpenAI to verify if a screw is present.
 Based on the result, it outputs an action.

 ## Feature
-* OpenCV for real-time detection
+* OpenCV for detection
 * Learns an empty background before detecting objects
 * Triggers capture when a new object enters the ROI
 * Crops and saves only the inspection region (`captures/latest_capture.jpg`)